StarpTech/graphql-registry/README.md

 ### Remove all schemas except the most (N) recent

 POST - `/schema/garbage_collect` Removes all schemas except the most recent N of every service.
-Returns the removed schemas.
+Returns the count removed schemas and versions.
 This could be called by a [trigger](https://developers.cloudflare.com/workers/platform/cron-triggers).

 <details>
 <summary>Example Request</summary>